 The Satisfactory/Unsatisfactory (S/U) grading option is provided to encourage students to explore new academic disciplines.
 A student must designate the S/U option for a course by the end of the class change period at the start of the term.
 At any time during the term or after the course has been completed, the student may change the basis of grading from S/U to letter grade (A-F) to have the letter grade recorded on the transcript and included in grade-point averages.
 Students may not change from a letter grade to S/U.

 Instructors submit letter grades (A-F) for all courses that are not offered S/U only, and the registrar then converts the letter grade to S or U for any student who has elected the S/U option.
-A grade of C- or above becomes Satisfactory (S); a grade of D+ or below becomes Unsatisfactory (U).
+A grade of A- to C- becomes Satisfactory (S); a grade of D+ or below becomes Unsatisfactory (U).
 A Satisfactory grade provides course credit, while an Unsatisfactory grade does not.
 Neither grade affects grade-point averages.
+If a student earns a grade of A in a course with the S/U option applied, the S/U mask will not apply and the A grade will remain on the transcript and calculate into the GPA.

 Students who have completed 54 units may elect to take one class per term on an S/U basis.
 The class must be outside the major/minor department or program and other major/minor required courses except as noted below: